 When the crash alarm would sound, by day or night, Rex was always within earshot, sleeping in the alert room.
 He would leap aboard a boat and assume his duty station at the stern.
 He would remain silent until water came from the boat's exhaust, his bark was the signal to cast off.
 His personnel records show that he did go AWOL once for about four days and the crewmen were heartbroken.
 Finally he was located at the D.C..
 Dog Pound.
 For his misdemeanor he was restricted to the compound for thirty days and reduced to the grade of SSgt.
 He was soon returned to MSgt.

 Master Sergeant Rex Neptunus died 23 October, 1952.
 His death was attributed to the ingestion of rat poison which was put out by the bug people the previous day.
 He died surrounded by the crew and other friends.
 The boat crew buried Rex near the boat dock along the Potomac River and they chipped in to buy his grave marker as lasting evidence of the friendship and affection for the stranger of non-descript breed.
-Bolling Field, the boats, and the crews are gone but the marker remains at the site to this day.
+Bolling Field, the boats, and the crews are gone but the marker is said to remain at the site to this day.

 R-1-667- In late 1951 and continuing at least into early 1952, boats out of Cho-Do Island were harassed by “Bed Check Charlies” who flew over at night in their bi-planes and dropped hand grenades on them.
 Of greater concern were the MIGs from whom they would try to hide in darkness and fog banks.
 Mr Don Nichols, effectively field commander for special operations, personally recognized the achievements made by R-1-667, skippered by James Jarvis (now promoted from mate) as follows, “These men have been a great asset to this organization and their departure [to Japan] constitutes a considerable loss.”
 However, typical of special operations, this recognition came in a letter marked “RESTRICTED”.
 Three months later R-1-667, while operating in North Korean waters, came under fire and suffered “Holes in and through the planking on the port side, hot water heater jacket punctured, a hole in engine room blower, and various holes in galley compartment”.